scottkleinman/lexos/doc_src/docs/tutorial/visualization.md

 bubbleviz(dtm)
 ```

-See [lexos.visualization.bubbleviz][] for a description of the various options.
+See [lexos.visualization.bubbleviz.BubbleChart][] for a description of the various options.

 !!! warning
     The algorithm to produce bubble charts in pure Python is experimental and not nearly as good as the Javascript implementation used in the Lexos app.